Cryptocurrency crackdowns continue as FCA bans ‘the world's largest crypto exchange’ in the UK

 Read More

-South Korea, another crypto hotspot, likewise seized the crypto assets of around 12,000 citizens accused of tax evasion which totalled over $47 million.

-On Thursday June 24, the Metropolitan Police also announced that it had made the UK’s largest cryptocurrency seizure yet in a crackdown on laundering.
+South Korea, another crypto hotspot, likewise seized the crypto assets of around 12,000 citizens accused of tax evasion which totalled over $47 million and the Metropolitan Police made the UK’s largest cryptocurrency seizure yet in a crackdown on laundering – seizing an estimated £114 million worth of cryptocurrency.

-It estimated that £114 million worth of cryptocurrency in a takedown of a large-scale money laundering scheme operating in the country.

 What is Binance?